rthurston1/Team01-Web-Application-Cherish/team/m2/data.md

   - If the key (date clicked on) is not found in the database, then a new blank entry is initialized.

 ### Data Collection
-  - After the user submit a check-in or saves their journal entry for a given day, the application makes a `put` request to store/update a day entry in the database.
+  - After the user submits a check-in or saves their journal entry for a given day, the application makes a `put` request to store/update a day entry in the database.